From Brand Story to Machine-Readable Narrative

 A machine-readable narrative does not mean a simplified brand story.
 It means a stable one.

 AI systems evaluate brands by looking for patterns they can confidently repeat across time and sources.
 That means consistent category placement, stable and repeatable descriptors, and corroboration across the ecosystem the system trusts.
-When those elements align, the brand becomes easy to reference.
+When those elements align, the brand becomes easier to reference.
 When they do not, interpretation becomes unstable.

 This is why visibility in AI systems is evaluated holistically rather than incrementally.
 Individual assets matter less than whether they reinforce the same underlying story.